Progressive Web Apps

 SyncTimer is a time tracking app that allows parents to keep track of the time spent by their kids on all their devices.
 Importantly, the timers are synchronised so that all the devices show the same information and all play any alarms that are set, making it impossible to ignore an expired timer.

-SyncTimer is a Chrome PWA which automatically works on all modern browsers.
+SyncTimer works directly in the browser, or can be used as a PWA.
 It’s hosted on an Amazon S3 server and utilises AWS Amplify (Amplify is a wrapper around other technologies), and AWS AppSync to store the data.

 - A parent can extend a timer, and the app prompts for the number of minutes extension.
 This is immediately visible on other devices and will silence the alarm.
 When the parent extends a timer, it appears as 20+10 minutes on the list and the extension is recorded in history.